crystall1nedev/blog/posts/2024/12/08/introducing-the-developer-transition-kit.md

 :::

-Aside from the above issues (and many others I haven't talked about from the PDF), there are new issues that come from using `T8027` in an age where `T8103` is the oldest officially supported device capable of running macOS: ARM ISA differences.
-There are many projects that will crash on the DTK because they were compiled with instructions that `T8027` doesn't support.
-Needless to say, I'm keeping a macOS Big Sur VM around on my server to deal with these issues, which included cross-compiling `rust`.
+Aside from the above issues (and many others I haven't talked about from the PDF), there are new issues that come from using `T8027` in an age where `T8103` is the oldest officially supported device capable of running macOS: **ARM ISA differences**.
+There are **many projects that will crash on the DTK** because they were compiled with instructions that `T8027` doesn't support.
+Needless to say, I'm **keeping a macOS Big Sur VM around on my server** to deal with these issues, which included cross-compiling `rust`.

 ## The current status of our DTK

 Before I brushed off the DTK after our move, I was using a 2014 Mac mini to do the server tasks I needed out of macOS - not to mention, it was a birthday gift from a kind soul in OCLP.
-As a bit of a test to see how well the DTK would do in its place, I spent a few weeks moving the 2014's tasks into the DTK.
+As a bit of a test to see how well the DTK would do in its place, I **spent a few weeks moving the 2014's tasks into the DTK**.
 I have been *almost* completely successful with that job:

 ![A list from my Discord server, showing the services I was able to move to the DTK](../../../../images/2024/12/12-08-dtk-4.png)